mic-max/micmax.pw/_drafts/software/play-nine.md

 - Look at deck card and swap for any of your cards.
 8 Choices.
 - Look at deck card and flip an unflipped card.
 1-6 Choices depending on how many cards you've already flipped.
 - Look at deck card and not flip if already have 7 flipped.
 1 Choice.

+ML inputs

+- player x2-6
+  - points
+  - cards x8 (might not be flipped)
+- player turn order (useful since you don't want to discard a card that will help the next player)
+- discard pile (seen cards not belonging to players)
+- deck